mjordan/islandora_workbench/README.md

 #### Multivalued fields

-For multivalues fields, separate the values within a field with a pipe (`|`), like this:
+For multivalued fields, separate the values within a field with a pipe (`|`), like this:

 ```
 file,title,field_my_multivalued_field